-ARTICLE V: REPORTING VIOLATIONS
+ARTICLE VIV: REPORTING VIOLATIONS

-Violations related to Prohibited Political Activity and Gift Ban shall be reported to the Ethics Commission.
+Violations related to Prohibited Political Activity and, Gift Ban, and Lobbyist registration shall be reported to the Ethics Commission.
 Violations related to Prohibited Political Activity shall also be reported to the Inspector General.
-Violations of the Gift Ban may also be reported to the Inspector General.
-All other violations of this Ordinance must be reported to the Inspector General.
-The Inspector General shall take appropriate action concerning all reported violations of this Ordinance which may include referring the reported violation to a proper authority for investigation and/or disposition.
+Violations of the Gift Ban and Lobbyist registration may also be reported to the Inspector General.
+All other violations of this Ordinance must be reported to the Inspector General shall take appropriate action concerning all reported violations of this Ordinance which may include referring the reported violation to a proper authority for investigation and/or disposition.